jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 space.
 Do you want that awesome sit-stand desk and chair?
 Buy them [TODO: Link to other post].

-One of my former collegues likes to walk on a treadmill while walking or, if sitting, he likes having peddles under his desk.
+One of my former colleagues likes to walk on a treadmill while walking or, if sitting, he likes having peddles under his desk.
 These are customizations he would have a hard time getting at most offices and they allow him to move more every day.